SpeedFox198/CTF-Writeups/2022-07-15 NYP Cyber Games Circle Qualifiers/ezVaccine/README.md

 Let's try that again:
 ![screenshot3](assets/screenshot3.jpg)

-Interesting, it's even blacklisted some characters.
+Interesting, some characters aren't allowed.
 After a few more tries, I found that these characters are being blacklisted: `=` `-` `;`

+## Solution

-To help me with creating the code for injection, I tried to see what the actual SQL query might look like:
+This is what I think the SQL query will probably look like:
 ```sql
 SELECT * FROM Users WHERE username='$username' AND password='$password';
 ```

-In the end, I came up with this code that will be within 8 characters and does not contain any of the blacklisted characters:
+I came up with this code that will be within 8 characters and does not contain any of the blacklisted characters:

 In the username field:
 ```